 Since the publication of the book in 2011, we have seen amazing energy from a growing community of over 300,000 educators who, without any mandate, are using the QFT to teach students how to formulate their own questions.
-More than six years after publication, Make Just One Change has sold over 50,000 copies to become one of Harvard Education Press’ all-time bestsellers.
-The book has been translated into Japanese, Chinese, Serbo-Croatian, and Korean, and the QFT is now used by educators around the world.
+Make Just One Change has sold more than 50,000 copies and is one of Harvard Education Press’ all-time best sellers.
+The book has been translated into Japanese, Chinese, Serbo-Croatian, Korean, Vietnamese, and Thai, and the QFT is now used by educators in more than 160 countries.

 Rothstein and Santana have put together a straightforward and accessible book about what seems like a simple idea – get kids to ask questions, questions they care about.
 Don’t be deceived.
 It’s one thing to get kids or anyone to ask a question or two; it’s another to get them take possession of the questions, to recognize that learning is asking questions and not just memorizing stuff.
 The art of making questions, nearly lost, is thankfully revived in [Make Just One Change].